The Queen You Thought You Knew

 Sometimes our familiarity of the Book of Esther can work against us; we know so well how each character behaves that we don’t see what actions they could have taken.
 In fact, questions pervade the Megillah – obvious questions.
 Why did Esther wait so long to save the Jewish race?
 Why was Haman so intent on destroying the Jews?
 If we look at these questions as windows, crawling through them could led us to understand the adult meaning of the Megillah.

 Rabbi Fohrman asks us to clear our minds about what we know, and try to see the Megillah for the first time.
 He introduces the story we’ve known since childhood and suggests that perhaps, by reading the text through a different lens, it can take on a different meaning.

 In the following videos, we place ourselves in the shoes of three Purim characters from the Book of Esther.
 Join Rabbi Fohrman as he explores the choices of Esther, Haman, and King Achashverosh, suggesting that the key to understanding the Book of Esther and unlocking the Megillah’s meaning is in understanding their behavior.

-To read the book in its entirety check out “The Queen You Thought You Knew” in our shop.
+To read the book in its entirety check out:

 This article and video comes from one of my favorite websites!
 Please be sure to visit Aleph Beta